Nonlinear Odd Viscoelastic Effect

+In a crystalline solid, the geometric deformations of the system can be captured by minimally coupling the distortion fields to momenta in the lattice Hamiltonian as $H(k_j) \rightarrow H[ k_j - w_{ij}\frac{\sin(k_i a_0)}{a_0}]$, with $a_0$ the lattice constant~\cite{Shapourian2015}.
+At arbitrary frequencies $\omega_{1}, \omega_{2}$ of the applied stress perturbations, the nonlinear elastic current density takes the general form

+with $\{i,j,k,l,m,n\} = \{x,y,z \}$.
+To evaluate the nonlinear elastic response tensor $\eta_{ij;kl,mn}$ in the dc limit ${\omega_1, \omega_2 \rightarrow 0}$, we employ quadratic Kubo response theory generalized to higher-order tensor distortion field perturbations.
+In the systematic perturbative expansion, in addition to the stress tensor operator $T_{ij} = \delta H/\delta w_{ij}$, we identify higher-order operators, i.e., the elastic modulus tensor operator $U_{ij,kl} = \delta^2 H/\delta w_{ij} \delta w_{kl}$ and the nonlinear elastic modulus tensor operator $V_{ij,kl,mn} = \delta^3 H/\delta w_{ij} \delta w_{kl} \delta w_{mn}$, to be essential for a comprehensive derivation of nonlinear viscoelastic responses.
+The tensor $U$ encodes a viscoelastic analog of diamagnetic response.
+The tensor $V$ captures the contact terms in quadratic response theory, although these contributions vanish for odd responses.
+We express $T$,~$U$, and $V$ in terms of band-geometric quantities in the End Matter, following derivations in Supplemental Material (SM)~\cite{SI}.

+The evaluation of the second-order correlators for odd viscoelastic responses reveals a rich quantum geometric structure.
+Specifically, we find that the dc quadratic response tensor naturally decomposes into gauge-invariant two-state and three-state geometric terms as

-Here, we integrate over particle momenta $\textbf{k}$ in the three-dimensional Brillouin zone (BZ).
-The first term, $\eta^\mathrm{2-band}_{ij;kl,mn}(\vec{k})$, captures the two-band contributions to viscoelastic effects at zero temperature in systems with a finite energy gap, such as trivial and topological insulators.
-This measures the response arising from the quantum state geometry of virtual transitions of occupied states to the unoccupied state manifold induced by the stress tensor operator.
-The second term, $\eta^\mathrm{3-band}_{ij;kl,mn}(\vec{k})$, arises from the three-band contributions, which emerge from (i) triplets of virtual transitions between an occupied state and two virtual unoccupied energy levels and (ii) further contributions with two occupied states and one empty virtual energy level.
-Compactly, the momentum-local two-band contributions amount to
+Here, we integrate over lattice momenta $\textbf{k}$ in the three-dimensional Brillouin zone (BZ).
+The first term, $\eta^\mathrm{2\text{-band}}_{ij;kl,mn}(\vec{k})$, captures the two-band contributions to viscoelastic effects at zero temperature in systems with a finite energy gap, such as trivial and topological insulators.
+This measures the response arising from the quantum state geometry of virtual transitions of occupied states to the unoccupied state manifold induced by the stress tensor and elastic moduli operators.
+The second term, $\eta^\mathrm{3\text{-band}}_{ij;kl,mn}(\vec{k})$, arises from the three-band contributions, which emerge from (i) triplets of virtual transitions between an occupied state and two virtual unoccupied energy levels and (ii) additional contributions with two occupied states and one empty virtual energy level~\cite{SI}.